SwiftProjectOrganization/MahJong_Scores_4_0.swift/README.md

-# MahJong_Scores_2_1.swift
+# MahJong_Scores.swift

 ## Purpose

-MahJong_Scores_2_1.swift is an IOS application to keep scores of one or more MahJong tournaments.
+MahJong_Scores.swift is an IOS application to keep scores of one or more MahJong tournaments.
 This project uses CloudKit to sync owner's devices.
-Version 2.1 includes support for American rule sets.

 A MahJong tournament consists of all four players being the wind players for all 4 winds.
 Thus in total at least 16 games, but usually more.